 Jason D. Sammis focuses exclusively on criminal defense.
 As a lifetime member of the NORML National Legal Committee, he fights for the reform of marijuana laws.
 He completed his undergraduate degree at the University of Virginia in 1996, before earning his J.D. from the University of Florida College of Law in 1999.
 While at the University of Florida College of Law, Jason was a member of the prestigious Florida Law Review.
 Jason was also elected the Vice-Chair and then Chair of the Justice Campbell Thornal Moot Court Board.

-Leslie M. Sammis has focused her career on criminal defense.
+Leslie M. Sammis has focused her career on criminal defense and civil asset forfeiture.
 She graduated from the University of Florida College of Law (UF), with Honors, in 1999.
 Leslie completed internships with the State Attorney’s Office prosecuting felony offenses, the United States Attorney’s Office in Tampa working with federal prosecutors, and a federal judicial internship with the Honorable Henry Lee Adams, Jr., United States District Judge, for the Middle District of Florida, Tampa Division.
 As a former Assistant Public Defender for the Fourth Judicial Circuit, Leslie represented clients in misdemeanor, juvenile, and felony court.

 Click here to Meet the Staff